rchaeology/rchaeology.github.io/README.md

 blogdown::install_hugo()
 ```

-Then you can serve the site.
+You can now serve the site.
 To do this you must set your working directory as the
 root of the site.
 This will preview the site in the Viewer pane of RStudio.

 ```r